 Please review our FAQs before applying.
 Applicants in fiction and non-fiction, including memoir, should upload a 10-page double-spaced writing sample.
 Poets should submit 10 pages, single-spaced, with any number of poems of any length that fit within that limit.
 Applicants for screenwriting must upload a finished screenplay.
 Journalists must submit either clips or links of published work under their byline.
 Applicants to a manuscript seminar must submit a 5000-word sample of a book-in-progress that includes a synopsis.
 All applications must include a personal statement describing your goals for the program and why you believe this is the right time for you to attend Under the Volcano.

 N.B.
 Los candidatos de lengua hispana deben de enviar la muestra de su escritura en español.

-Acceptance is on a rolling basis, with a view to completing enrollment by mid-August.
+Acceptance is on a rolling basis.

 Under the Volcano is a non-profit organization with limited resources.
 Partial financial aid is available to qualified applicants based on proof of income and expenses (recent tax forms and bank statements, for example.)
 Such proof should be submitted with your application if you are requesting financial aid.
 Due to volume we are unable to consider material submitted separately or after the fact.